MarcOnTheMoon/ai_labyrinth/README.md

-# Playing the BRIO Labyrinth with Reinforcement Learning
+# Playing a Physical Labyrinth with Reinforcement Learning

 > [!IMPORTANT]
 > This repository is __work-in-progress__ of student theses.<br>